verma-ashish-k/hello-new-conflict/README.md

 # hello-new-conflict

-creating conflicts on github
-this is a line of conflict
+this is MORE changes.
+Or less